 On May 20, 2010 THF entered into an agreement with MDHA to administer the "We Are Home" program.
 Under the agreement, THF was allowed up to \$2,300,000 in grant funds from MDHA to provide flood repair assistances to homeowners impacted by the May 2010 floods in Nashville.
 Termination provisions under the agreement allow for MDHA to terminate the agreement any time, at the convenience of MDHA, by a notice in writing from MDHA to THF specifying the effective day thereof, at least thirty days before the effective date of such termination.
 Program income provisions under the agreement allowed for THF to use loan proceeds and repayments for future eligible activities.
 Therefore, a liability was not recorded at the time of the original agreement.
 On January 13, 2015, MDHA notified THF that they elected to terminate the contract without cause effective April 30, 2015.
 At the time of contract termination, there was \$1,048,716 in flood assistance loans held by THF that would be returned to MDHA.
-As a result of the contract termination, THF experienced a loss of \$1,048,716.
-During the year ended September 30, 2016, THF transferred loans with a net book value of \$477,368 and cash proceeds collected on other loans of \$57,168 to the MDHA.
-During the year ended September 30, 2017, THF transferred cash proceeds collected on loans of \$22,655 to MDHA.
-Payable to MDHA was \$270,173 (\$292,828 at September 30, 2016).
+A flood contract payable was recorded on the Consolidated Statement of Financial Position for the amount to be returned to MDHA.
+During the year ended September 30, 2018, THF transferred cash proceeds collected on loans of \$27,312 to the MDHA (\$22,655 during the year ended September 30, 2017).
+Payable to MDHA at September 30, 2018, was \$242,861 (\$270,173 at September 30, 2017).